 A/Prof George Eskander served as a Practitioner Board Member on the Medical Board of Australia (AHPRA) for over seven years.

-As a long-serving Practitioner Member of the Medical Board of Australia (AHPRA), A/Prof Eskander regularly engaged with high-stakes matters relating to professional misconduct, unethical conduct, and public safety breaches.
+As a long-serving Practitioner Member of the Medical Board of Australia (AHPRA), A/Prof Eskander regularly engaged with high-stakes matters relating to governance, professional misconduct, unethical conduct, and public safety breaches.

 He was called upon to represent SAT hearings involving serious allegations, including misleading the Board, breaches of professional standards, and failures in clinical care.
 His role demanded a nuanced understanding of legal frameworks, practitioner regulation, and the ethical obligations of the medical profession - responsibilities he carried out with diligence and impartiality.